 A night in the woods can be scary, but if you have a flashlight, you can use it to signal SOS via Morse code.
 Flash the light three times rapidly, then slowly for another three times, and then rapidly for three seconds once more.
 Try to keep the “rapid flashing” to less than a second if you can and the “slow flashing” to just over one second in length.

 A signal mirror can come in handy when you need to signal airplanes, vehicles, ships, or a possible hiker in the woods.
-Using the sun’s reflection, point the mirror toward the target then cover it or move it away quickly.
+Using the sun’s reflection, point the mirror toward the target, then cover it or move it away quickly.
 Repeat two more times to spell out the “SOS” code.
 If you’re using an improvised mirror, use your index and middle finger to form a v-shape directly in front of the mirror.
 This will allow an ample amount of light to pass through this v-shape so you find the “bead of light” to reflect back to your target.

 SOS fires are a great way to draw attention to yourself, especially at night.
 Building three fires in either a straight line or in a triangle is the internationally recognized symbol of emergency distress.
 And be sure to build each fire approximately 100 feet from each other to reduce the chance of starting a forest fire.
 The last thing you’ll want is to be running for your life in the middle of nowhere.

-- Flag: Similar to the “waving clothes” option in the mountaineering section above, a flag is a great visual cue to signal for help.
+Similar to the “waving clothes” option in the mountaineering section above, a flag is a great visual cue to signal for help.
 Be sure to pack a vibrant flag that stands out from your surroundings, such as orange.

-- iPhone: You use it for Instagram and checking emails, but did you know that each iPhone has a built-in SOS feature?
+You use it for Instagram and checking emails, but did you know that each iPhone has a built-in SOS feature?
 To use it, press and hold both the side button and one of the volume buttons simultaneously.
 You’ll see an “Emergency SOS” slider pop up in the center of the screen.
 Just be sure you have enough battery power left to use this feature!

-- Writing: As mentioned above, you can write out “SOS” or three large “X” marks using rocks, sticks, tree branches, or your hands or feet.
+You can write out “SOS” or three large “X” marks using rocks, sticks, tree branches, or your hands or feet.
 This is ideal if you’re stranded on a beach or an island, but this also works in a clearing of a forest.